ocj137/Iowa-Liquor/README.md

 the Iowa Liquor Sales project

-Here  I  use the pandas data transformation functions (melt, pivot, groupby, apply).
+I  use the pandas data transformation functions (melt, pivot, groupby, apply).
 For this project of liquor use in Iowa, I will use the pandas data transformation functions (melt, pivot, groupby, apply).

 Context of the data